worldpossible/RACHEL5/README.md

 We also take the extra effort to use the recovery-5.0.0.png, and then hide all the directories under Windows except INSTRUCTIONS, LOGS, and OPTIONS.

-## Additional Changes
+## Afterhoughts / TODOs

+Here are some things I considered while making the USB

 After delivering a RC (release candidate) there were a few items that needed to be changed.
 First, I discovered that /etc/rachel/install/firstboot.py differs between recovery and production USB.
 Namely, the production USB version of firstboot.py includes the code to connect to the production server.
 Both versions are now included in my recoveryfiles-5.0.0 which needs to get checked in here eventually.

-## Other

-Here are some things I considered while making the USB

 Do we need a better way to manage versioning numbers in recovery.sh, /etc/... contentshell, etc.